Configure Reclaimed Water Data Management

 Set the default map extent to your service territory

 When the Reclaimed Water Data Management solution is deployed into your organization, it uses the map default set in your organization.
-If this property has not been set, you may want to quickly update a few maps and apps to your service territory manually to avoid having to pan and zoom to your area each time you open a map.
-Follow the steps below to update the initial extent of the maps and apps provided with this solution.
+If this property has not been set, you may want to quickly update a few maps to your service territory manually to avoid having to pan and zoom to your area each time you open a map.
+To update the initial extent of the maps provided with this solution, complete the following steps:

-6. Zoom the map to the desired extent and save it.
+3. Zoom the map to the desired extent, and then save the map.

 Configure the dashboard